GoogleCloudPlatform/spanner-migration-tool/docs/cli/config-json.md

 # Configuration JSONs
 {: .no_toc }

-The SMT CLI expects configuration JSONs when running low downtime migrations in two key modes:
+The SMT CLI expects configuration JSONs when running minimal downtime migrations in two key modes:

 - **Non-Sharded Minimal Downtime Migrations:** In this mode, the SMT CLI expects a `streamingCfg` parameter containing the configuration details in JSON format.